thbinhan65/Explore-Ecommerce-Dataset---SQL-BigQuery/README.md

 ![image](https://github.com/user-attachments/assets/ef24ab31-532d-41e9-9075-822dd2ebb720)

+##### Insight:
+  - The data is aggregated both monthly and weekly, allowing analysis of revenue trends at different granularities.
+  - The primary data source is direct ((direct)), but there is also one source from google.
+  - The revenue figures show significant variation across time periods and data sources.
+Further analysis is needed to understand the driving factors.
+  - With this detailed data, in-depth analysis can be performed on revenue trends, comparisons between data sources, and identification of the causes behind the fluctuations.

 #### Query 4: Average number of pageviews by purchaser type (purchasers vs non-purchasers) in June, July 2017.
 ```SQL
 WITH avg_pageview6_nonpurchaser as (select